aldybuanaa/RambutGokil/README.md

 # Work Plan

-the following are some of the features of the FoodPin application made using Swift, SwiftUI, Mapkit:
+the following are some of the features of the RambutGokil application is made using Swift, SwiftUI:

 - List of Hairstyle using NavigationView and list
 - Detail information of Hairstyle